Reducing the rank of a matroid: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Attila Bernath and Tam\'as Kiraly for their comments on the proof of Theorem~\ref{th:mvc_bip}.
-We also thank Mohit Singh, Bill Cunningham and Anupam Gupta for interesting discussions.
+We are grateful to Attila Bernath and Tam\'as Kiraly for their comments on the proof of Theorem~\ref{th:mvc_bip}, and to the two anonymous referees for their helpful remarks and suggestions.
+We also thank Mohit Singh, Bill Cunningham and Anupam Gupta for interesting discussions, and Nicola Apollonio for providing us with a preliminary version of~\cite{APsub}.